bandyp/polysolver/README.md

 Simple app to plot selected x and y coordinates with a bit of calculus added in for good measure.

 ## UX
 I wanted to keep it very simple and not take away from the objective of the task.
-Simple colous and easy to read results.
+Simple colours and easy to read results.

 ### Users
 Expected users could be anyone who wants to find the equation for a polynomial, or calculate to 0.